Seham-Nasr/Seham-Nasr.github.io/_pages/Projects.md

 Pytorch.
 The code will be publicly available as soon as the submission gets accepted at the conference.

-- Additionally, I contributed to developing deep learning models for a**utomated Heart Sounds Analysis**, and our proposed Deep Neural Network (DNN) architecture is adapted to the well-known Convolutional Neural Network (CNN) and ResNet neural networks.
+- Additionally, I contributed to developing deep-learning models for **automated Heart Sounds Analysis**, and our proposed Deep Neural Network (DNN) architecture is adapted to the well-known Convolutional Neural Network (CNN) and ResNet neural networks.
 The working platform was Pytorch